 Agency buyers are able to access an increasing number of prequalification schemes that list businesses who have been assessed and pre-qualified to supply through a specific scheme.
 Some schemes provide lists of suppliers that can respond to both low-value, low-risk opportunities and also high-value, higher risk supply opportunities,or both.
 Suppliers are encouraged to apply at the level that best suits their business.

 Requests for quotation against a prequalification scheme may be completed electronically through the eQuote electronic quoting system.

 Under the terms of their agreement with NSW Government eligible buyers, successful suppliers will need to fulfil a number of requirements including:

-- ensuring accurate documentation including invoices
+- ensure accurate documentation including invoices

 - complete a number of reporting requirements in relation to orders and spend

 - conduct regular meetings with the contracting agency

 - update their contact information, product and pricing information on NSWBuy eCatalogues.